 Let’s say over Reykjavik.

 Depends on what altitude.
-Okay, one day I flew over south coast and heard planes, that were approaching Akureyri at high altitude.
-If there is no a mountain between you can hear them a hundred miles away
+Okay, one day I flew over the south coast and heard planes, that were approaching Akureyri at high altitude.
+If there is no mountain between you can hear them a hundred miles away

 I can say it in terms of flying hours of planes.
 First, there is a difference between individual owned plane and club plane.
 That single individual might fly ten hours a year.
 That is terrible, tremendous waste.
 Other fly their planes 45, 60, up to 100 hours a year.
 A club plane would perhaps fly 150-300 hours a year.

 What are the main destinations for GA flights in Iceland?

 It depends on where your plane is located.
 I can’t really say where the hottest destinations are.

 Is there any specific routes of GA flow traffic in Iceland?